ueberauth/guardian/README.md

 You can use Guardian to refresh tokens.
 This keeps most of the information in the token intact, but changes the `iat`, `exp`, `jti` and `nbf` fields.
+A valid token must be used in order to be refreshed, see [Refresh Tokens](###Refresh Tokens) for information on how to refresh invalid tokens

 ```elixir
 case Guardian.refresh!(existing_jwt, existing_claims, %{ttl: {15, :days}}) do